Railton Road: 1981 Brixton Riot and its aftermath

 In 1981, Albert Meltzer, who established the Kate Sharpley Library (KSL) in the "121 Centre", recalls the police doing "their best" to blame the onset of the Brixton riot on he and his fellow anarchists, but that this had been "rather difficult as the rioters were Black youths pushed by harassment".
 The trigger to the riots, which began in Railton Road, is commonly ascribed to the police's increased use of stop-and-search and to tensions arising from the deaths of 13 black teenagers and young adults in a suspicious house fire in New Cross.

 In the riot, the George public house was burnt down and a number of other buildings were damaged, and the area became known as the "Front Line".
 In their search of the source of petrol bombs, police were accused of damaging homes, smashing televisions and ripping furniture.
-The George was replaced with a Caribbean bar called Mingles in 1981, which lasted in one form or another (later called Harmony) as a late-night mostly Caribbean-British attended club/bar until the 2000s.
-Despite its reputation as run-down, violent and racially tense – a "no-go" area – it was a hotbed of Afro-Caribbean culture, radical political activity and working-class community.
-The 121 Centre, in which the anarchists later ran a bookshop, a cafe and a disco, and published their news sheet Black Flag, was one legacy of squatting in Railton Road that survived until its heavily contested eviction in 1999.

 After the riot, the authorities had saturated the area with police and social workers, and demolished half of both Railton and Mayall Roads, clearing them of shops, homes and clubs, although not without incident.
 In November 1982, following evictions from nine houses, riot squads broke through a makeshift barricade and batoned a large crowd of youths.
 In advance of demolition, squatters who had held out around the corner, in Effra Parade, were turned out of their row of seven workers' cottages by a force of 200 police in 1984.

+The George was replaced with a Caribbean bar called Mingles.
+Later called the Harmony, this was to last as a late-night, mostly Caribbean-British attended, club/bar until the 2000s.
+The 121 Centre, in which the anarchists later ran a bookshop, a cafe and a disco, and published their news sheet Black Flag, was one legacy of squatting in Railton Road that survived until its heavily contested eviction in 1999.